-- Two replies due at midnight as indicated on the course calendar - Minimum of 100 words each - Ask questions to encourage students to think deeper - Share personal experiences that relate to the discussion topics - Constructively disagree at times - Provide meaningful feedback DO NOT simple state "I agree"
+- Two replies due at midnight as indicated on the course calendar - Minimum of 50 words each - Ask questions to encourage students to think deeper - Share personal experiences that relate to the discussion topics - Constructively disagree at times - Provide meaningful feedback DO NOT simple state "I agree"

-Quizzes: There will be individual chapter quizzes given each week to go along with your readings.
+Quizzes: There will be individual quizzes given each week to go along with your readings.
 They are open book.
-These quizzes will vary in format and you will be given 2 attempts on each quiz.
-Quizzes are worth 20 points each.
-There is also a one-time culture concept quiz, that will simply test your knowledge regarding culture - this is a low stakes quiz worth 10 points.
+These quizzes will vary in format and you will be given 1 attempt on each quiz.
+These quizzes are meant to encourage interactive reading or learning.
+You are welcome to work on the quiz, while you are reviewing/reading the course materials.

-Reading Assignments: There are two reading assignments this semester.
+321 Assignments: There are two separate reading assignments this semester.
 The material and assignment are provided under the "Assignments" area in Blackboard.
 This should be a polished essay using the conventions of Standard Written English and a minimum of 500 words.
 Any information from the text must be cited using APA format in order to avoid plagiarism.
-This assignment is worth 100 points.

 Cultural Food Assignment: Specifics and details are in Blackboard.
-Worth 120 points